Managing Tags

 To rename the hierarchy level

-1. Open the 3-dot Actions menu of the tag whose hierarchy level you want to rename, and click Rename tag level.
+1. Click the 3-dot Open Actions Menu of the tag whose hierarchy level you want to rename, and click Rename tag level.

-2. In the Rename hierarchy level dialog that opens, type the name of the new level.
+2. In the Rename Hierarchy Level dialog that opens, type the name of the new level.
+The hierarchy level name must be different than the original name.

 RenameHierarchyLevel